chelsea-designs/negative-ninjas/TESTING.md

 ## Responsive Testing

 The site was checked for responsiveness and behaviour of animations across Google Chrome, Firefox and Safari.
 I also tested the site on an iPhoneSE, an iPad Mini and an Redmi Note 9 Pro.
-Within the developer tools of each browser, or by resizing the browser window manually, the site was checked for the following devices: iPhone SE, iPhone XR, iPhone 12 Pro, Pixel 5, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra, iPad Air, iPad Mini and Surface Duo.
+Within the developer tools of each browser, or by resizing the browser window manually, the site was checked for the following devices:
+* iPhone SE
+* iPhone XR
+* iPhone 12 Pro
+* Pixel 5
+* Samsung Galaxy S8+
+* Samsung Galaxy S20 Ultra
+* iPad Air
+* iPad Mini
+* Surface Duo

 This site was checked for conformity to design in both portrait and landscape orientations.
 Whilst the site is designed for a portrait orientation on handheld devices it was important that it did not break the site design if the user prefers a landscape orientation.

 One issue identified was the overlapping of the battle scene with the question area on landscape handheld devices.
 I added a max-height of 25vh to the ninja and dragon images and a max-width of 25vh to the progress bars to match.
 I also removed the padding on the h2 heading to avoid wrapping to next line.
 I have also added an alert for the user to choose portrait mode for a better experience.